 How do I complete my CE hours?

-The 16 hours of continuing education may be completed at any course or seminar elected by the licensee, which has been approved under TBCE rule §75.7 (relating to Approved Continuing Education Courses).
+The 16 hours of continuing education may be completed at any course or seminar elected by the licensee, which has been approved by TBCE.
 No more than 10 hours or credit may be obtained through online courses.
-This provision will became effective on or after January 1, 2016.
-Click here for a list of TCA sponsored CE courses.
+Click here for a list of TCA sponsored TBCE approved CE courses.

 What hours are required by TBCE?

 A minimum of four hours of the total required continuing education shall consist of a course specifically related to the Board's rules including the Board's code of ethics, record keeping, documentation, and coding.
-This continuing education may be taken online through a course offered by the board.
+This continuing education course must be taken in a "live format"* through a course approved by the board.